THE FOUR VALLEYS, AN OVERVIEW

 "“Love is a light that never dwelleth in a heart possessed by fear.” "

-Wouldn't Abdu'l-Baha give us the explanation of these superhuman powers in the following passage when speaking of the human spirit assisted by the Holy Spirit?
+Would not Abdu'l-Baha give us the explanation of these superhuman powers in the following passage, when speaking of the human spirit assisted by the Holy Spirit?

 "...God has opened the doors of ideal virtues and attainments before the face of man.
 He has created in his being the mysteries of the divine Kingdom.
 He has bestowed upon him the power of intellect so that through the attribute of reason, when fortified by the Holy Spirit, he may penetrate and discover ideal realities and become informed of the mysteries of the world of significances.
 As this power to penetrate the ideal knowledges is superhuman, supernatural, man becomes the collective center of spiritual as well as material forces so that the divine spirit may manifest itself in his being, the effulgences of the Kingdom shine within the sanctuary of his heart, the signs of the attributes and perfections of God reveal themselves in a newness of life, the everlasting glory and eternal existence be attained, the knowledge of God illumine, and the mysteries of the realm of might be unsealed."

-But we, still sons of Adam, are then reminded of our insignificance and earthly attributes, Baha'u'llah stating that "Never the covetous heart shall come to the stealer of hearts, Never the shrouded soul unite with beauty’s rose," thus directing us to our unfinished duty to speak no words and gallop our chargers, reminding us moreover of the virtue of patience since "THESE JOURNEYS have no visible end in the world of time."
+But we, who remain sons of man, are then reminded of our insignificance and our earthly attributes.
+Baha'u'llah declared: "Never the covetous heart shall come to the stealer of hearts, Never the shrouded soul unite with beauty’s rose."

 Be wonderfully blessed!